AdoptOpenJDK/openjdk-api/README.md

 # AdoptOpenJDK API

 The AdoptOpenJDK API provides a way to consume JSON information about the AdoptOpenJDK releases and nightly builds.
+Sign up to the [mailing list](http://mail.openjdk.java.net/mailman/listinfo/adoption-discuss) where major API updates will be announced, and visit [adoptopenjdk.net](https://adoptopenjdk.net) to find out more about the community.

+## Usage

 Here is an example using `curl` (see the [curl documentation](https://curl.haxx.se/docs/tooldocs.html)):